Family Mediation Program

 Find an eligible

 About the program: The Parents are Forever Family Mediation Program is a collaborative effort of the Supreme Court of Alabama and the Alabama Center for Dispute Resolution, the administrator.

-This program makes it possible for parents with minor children who are undergoing a divorce, a CS case or a custody modification with minor children and have a family income of less than $60,000 to work with a mediator at no cost during the initial court filing.
+This program makes it possible for parents with minor children who are undergoing a divorce, a CS case or a custody modification with minor children and have a family income of less than $60,0000 to work with a registered family mediator at no cost.
 The Center pays the mediators.
 Funding is limited.

 Mediators will help parents toward the goal of a parenting plan and a financial plan to take care of the children.
 Parents will always remain parents to their children and focusing on future provision and reduced conflict is so important.
 Forty three Alabama counties now participate.
 Judges order parties into the program.

-Thanks to the support of the Alabama Supreme Court, mediators have been able to assist over 846 families who have entered the Parents are Forever Family Mediation program since 2013.
+Thanks to the support of the Alabama Supreme Court, mediators have been able to assist over 1,055 families who have entered the Parents are Forever Family Mediation program since 2012.
 These include parents and children who benefit from the parenting plans developed during the course of mediation.
-This program provides help to families undergoing a divorce, a CS case or a custody modification whose income is less than $60,000. .
+This program provides help to families undergoing a divorce, a CS case or a custody modification whose income is less than $60,000.
 Family mediators agree to take on these cases at a contract rate.
-The 2019 statistics follow:
+The statistics follow:

 2013 through December 31, 2022